makrai/notes/bostan18-text-emo-corpora.md

     for a given new domain and
   * evaluate it across different classification models, domains, and annotation procedures, easier than it was possible until now
-* this work will help the emotion detection task to become a standard task on
+* this work will help the emotion detection task to become a standard task
   * similarly to eg sentiment classification, which plays this role already
-  * to explore the current state of the emotion analysis field.
-As
+  * to explore the current state of the emotion analysis field
-* future work we plan to release another version of the dataset in which the
+* future work
-  * conversion between the different emotion models are added
+  * conversion between the different emotion models
   * transfer learning experiments between datasets, domains, and annot proceds
   * qualitatively analyze the different realizations of emotions across annotation schemata and domains